-We estimate that the total expenses of this offering payable by us, excluding underwriting discounts and commissions, will be approximately \$350,000.
-This estimate includes printing, accounting and legal fees.
+We estimate that the total expenses of this offering payable by us, excluding underwriting discounts and commissions, will be approximately \$300,000.
+This estimate includes expenses relating to printing, accounting and legal fees, among other expenses.

 Common units sold by the underwriters to the public will initially be offered at the offering price set forth on the cover of this prospectus supplement.
-Any common units sold by the underwriters to securities dealers may be sold at a discount of up to \$0.57 per unit from the offering price.
-Any of these securities dealers may resell any common units purchased from the underwriters to other brokers or dealers at a discount of up to \$0.10 per unit from the offering price.
+Any common units sold by the underwriters to securities dealers may be sold at a discount of up to \$0.62 per common unit from the offering price.
+Any of these securities dealers may resell any common units purchased from the underwriters to other brokers or dealers at a discount of up to \$0.10 per common unit from the offering price.
 If all the common units are not sold at the public offering price, the underwriters may change the offering price and the other selling terms.

-We and several of our affiliates and executives and other persons have agreed with the underwriters, for a period of 90 days from the date of this prospectus supplement, not to, without the prior written consent of UBS Warburg LLC, acting as book-running manager, transfer, dispose of or hedge any of our common units or any securities convertible into or exchangeable for common units.
+We and several of our affiliates and executives and other persons have agreed with the underwriters, for a period of 90 days from the date of this prospectus supplement, not to, without the prior written consent of UBS Securities LLC, acting as book-running manager, transfer, dispose of or hedge any of our common units or any securities convertible into or exchangeable for common units.
 The foregoing restrictions shall not apply to:

-. the issuance of common units upon the exercise of unit options currently outstanding under an existing employee benefit plan;
+the issuance of common units upon the exercise of unit options currently outstanding under an existing employee benefit plan;